Pothole: Efficacy of repair methods

 An FHWA-sponsored study determined that the "throw-and-roll technique proved as effective as the semi-permanent procedure when the two procedures were compared directly, using similar materials".
 It also found the throw-and-roll procedure to be generally more cost-effective when using quality materials.
 It further found that spray-injection repairs were as effective as control patches, depending on the expertise of the equipment operator.

 Costs to the public

 The American Automobile Association estimated in the five years prior to 2016 that 16 million drivers in the United States have suffered damage from potholes to their vehicle including tire punctures, bent wheels, and damaged suspensions with a cost of $3 billion a year.
 In India, between 2015 and 2017, an average of 3,000 people per year were killed in accidents involving potholes.
 Britain has estimated that the cost of fixing all roads with potholes in the country would cost £12 billion.
+255 cyclists in Britain were killed or seriously injured because of road defects between 2017 and 2023.